Spectral estimation from simulations via sketching: Sketching

 There are other types of sketches such as the count-sketch~\cite{Cormode_sketch_techniques}, leverage-score based sketches \cite{MahoneyMonograph}, and entry-wise sampling~\cite{AchlioptasMcSherry,AKL2013Sampling} which can be combined with preconditioning~\cite{FarhadPrecond}.
 Some of these sketches are not Johnson-Lindenstrauss transforms but are instead the related notion of subspace embeddings.
 See \cite{Woodruff_Now,MahoneyMonograph,martinsson2020randomized} for surveys on sketching literature.

 \paragraph{Guarantees}

 Table~\ref{table::JLT} summarizes the required compressed dimension size $m$ for the corresponding sketching matrix to be a JLT($\varepsilon,\delta,d$).

-The result for the FJLT, which holds when $\bH$ is a Hadamard, discrete Fourier or discrete Cosine transform, is not explicitly in the literature but follows by combining \cite[Thm.~3.1]{RIP_2_JLT} with \cite[Thm.~12.31]{FoucartRauhut_CS_Book}.
-The constants hidden in the asymptotic notation are not bad.
-For example, for the Gaussian sketch, with $d=10^3$ points (in arbitrary dimension), for failure probability $\delta \le 0.1$ and error $\eps \le 1/3$, the number of samples required is $m\ge 535$.
+\begin{newstuff} The result for the FJLT holds when $\bH$ is a Hadamard matrix, and follows from the observation that a subspace embedding with complexity that depends only logarithmically on the failure probability $\delta$ can be turned into a JLT using the union bound.
+When $\bH$ is a discrete Fourier or discrete Cosine transform, similar $\mathcal{O}(\varepsilon^{-2})$ sample complexities hold (with polylog factors in $d$, $N$ and $\delta^{-1}$) by combining \cite[Thm.~3.1]{RIP_2_JLT} with \cite[Thm.~12.31]{FoucartRauhut_CS_Book}. \end{newstuff} \del{ The result for the FJLT, which holds when $\bH$ is a Hadamard, discrete Fourier or discrete Cosine transform, is not explicitly in the literature but follows by combining \cite[Thm.~3.1]{RIP_2_JLT} with \cite[Thm.~12.31]{FoucartRauhut_CS_Book}.} The constants hidden in the asymptotic notation are not bad.
+For example, for the Gaussian sketch, with $d=10^3$ points (in arbitrary dimension $N$), for failure probability $\delta \le 0.1$ and error $\eps \le 1/3$, the number of samples required is $m\ge 535$.